aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 1. Log in to [Aiven Console](https://console.aiven.io/) and go to a desired organization and project.
-1. On the left sidebar, click <IntegrationIcon className="icon"/> **Integration endpoints**.
+1. On the left sidebar, click <ConsoleLabel name="integration endpoints"/>.
 1. Click **Aiven Autoscaler**.
-1. Find your endpoint on the list, and click <EditIcon className="icon"/>.
+1. Find your endpoint on the list, and click <ConsoleIcon name="edit"/>.
 1. Specify a new value for the maximum additional disk storage to be allowed for autoscaling, and click **Update**.